Skip to content

 Short answers, pulled from the story.

-How many kings ruled during the Fifth Dynasty of Egypt and what were their names?
+How long did the Fifth Dynasty of Egypt last?

-Which expeditions did the Fifth Dynasty of Egypt organize to acquire resources?
+What trade routes did the Fifth Dynasty of Egypt use?